 - Self-awareness and responsibility, taking action of what you can control in your life.

-- Bless your food with love, the body takes on the energies of all things consumed.
+- Bless your food with love, the Healthy Body takes on the energies of all things consumed.

 “Your outlook—having a sense of optimism and purpose—seems to be predictive of health outcomes,” says Dr. Laura Kubzansky, professor of social and behavioral sciences at Harvard T.H.
 Chan School of Public Health.
 She has found that emotional vitality—characterized by enthusiasm, hopefulness, engagement in life, and the ability to face life’s stresses with emotional balance—is associated with a substantially reduced risk of heart attack and stroke.